-10. Complete New Student Orientation!
+6. Complete New Student Orientation!

 Orientation will acquaint new students with college life and college rules.
-Students may attend an in-person orientation scheduled each month or they may view the online orientation at www.nmjc.edu.
+Students may attend an in-person orientation scheduled before the fall semester or they may view the online orientation at www.nmjc.edu.

-11. Purchase Your Books!
+7. Purchase Your Books!